build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 Next we move on to the last step for our full stack pipeline, which is integrating the API with our embedded chatbot in a HTML website.
 For this website and the embedded chatbot, our source code is a Nodejs application consisting of an index.html integrated with Open Source botkit.js as the chatbot.
 To make things easy I have created a Dockerfile and provided it alongside the code in the folder `homegrown_website_and_bot`.We will use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html) and [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/) to build and push the Docker Image to [Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html) for the front end website.
 Replace <AWS Account Number> with the correct AWS Account Number in all the commands below. <br/>

-1. Retrieve an authentication token and authenticate your Docker client to your registry in the AWS CLI.
+1. Retrieve an authentication token and authenticate the Docker client to the registry in the AWS CLI.
 ```bash
 aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin <AWS Account Number>.dkr.ecr.us-east-1.amazonaws.com
 ```
-2. Build your Docker image using the following command.
+2. Build the Docker image using the following command.
 ```bash
 docker build -t web-chat-frontend .
 ```
-3. After the build completes, tag your image so you can push the image to this repository:
+3. After the build completes, tag the image so we can push the image to this repository:
 ```bash
 docker tag web-chat-frontend:latest <AWS Account Number>.dkr.ecr.us-east-1.amazonaws.com/web-chat-frontend:latest
 ```
-4. Run the following command to push this image to your newly created AWS repository:
+4. Run the following command to push this image to the newly created Amazon ECR repository:
 ```bash
 docker push <AWS Account Number>.dkr.ecr.us-east-1.amazonaws.com/web-chat-frontend:latest
 ```

-After the image for the front end is pushed to the ECR repository, we build the Cloudformation stack for the front end by executing the `Infrastructure\fargate-website-chatbot.yaml` file.
+After the Docker image for the website is pushed to the ECR repository, we build the Cloudformation stack for the front end by executing the `Infrastructure\fargate-website-chatbot.yaml` file.
 We will need to override the parameters to match the AWS environment.
 Here are the key parameters to update in the `aws cloudformation create-stack` command:

 * DemoVPC: This parameter specifies the Virtual Private Cloud (VPC) where your website will be deployed.
 * PublicSubnetIds: This parameter requires a list of public subnet IDs where your load balancer and tasks for the website will be placed.